MeteoSwiss/opendata/README.md

 geo.admin.ch's download service will not be subject to big breaking changes, because it adheres to the OGC STAC API standard.
 Our partner [swisstopo](https://www.swisstopo.admin.ch/en) continuously develops and improves it, so minor changes and bug fixes might change the behavior of the API.
 If you suspect your integration has broken due to changed behavior,
 - please check [Release Notes](..) (upcoming) where swisstopo announces released changes that might affect your integration.

+In the event of malfunctions at land-based stations,
+- check for according messages of [interruptions in data availability](https://www.meteoswiss.admin.ch/services-and-publications/applications/data-availability.html).

 **Operational Status & Contact**
 |    |    | Status | Contact, Organisation |
 |:-----:|:-----|:-----|:-----|